 Paul Abraham Freund (1908–1992), a law professor at Harvard University, was one of the most respected constitutional scholars of the twentieth century.

-Freund was a lawyer in the Solicitor General’s Office.
+Freund served in U.S. Solicitor General’s Office

-In 1939 Freund joined the faculty of Harvard Law School as a lecturer who specialized in conflict of laws and constitutional law.
+In 1939, Freund joined the faculty of Harvard Law School as a lecturer who specialized in conflict of laws and constitutional law.
 A year later, he became a professor and held three endowed chairs successively.
 Considered by his colleagues to be one of the most respected professors at Harvard Law School, Freund viewed law as akin to art in that both had imperfections.
-He advised observers of the Court to appreciate the complexities of judging before leveling criticism.
+He advised observers of the Supreme Court to appreciate the complexities of judging before leveling criticism.
 In his teachings, he emphasized balance and justice.
 Freund played a critical part in the movement to better protect the individual liberties of speech and press in the First Amendment.